Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Sentiment Data: Binary Prediction of Polarity

-We also evaluate on the test set of SemEval-2017 Task 4a \cite{Rosenthal-etal-2017-Semeval2017Task4}\footnote{Available at \url{http://alt.qcri.org/semeval2017/task4/data/uploads/semeval2017-task4-test.zip}}.
-This consists of Twitter messages, and it represents a very significant domain shift from the IMDb training data, in terms of the topics covered, the language distribution, and the length of the documents, so we consider this to be an out-of-domain setting.
+Finally, we also evaluate on the test set of SemEval-2017 Task 4a \cite{Rosenthal-etal-2017-Semeval2017Task4}\footnote{Available at \url{http://alt.qcri.org/semeval2017/task4/data/uploads/semeval2017-task4-test.zip}}.
+This consists of Twitter messages, which are significantly different than the IMDb movie reviews in terms of the topics covered, the language distribution, and the length of the documents, so we consider this to be an out-of-domain setting.
 We follow the previous work of \citet{Kaushik-etal-2019-CounterfactualDataAnnotations} in evaluating the binary classification results with accuracy.
-We balance the test set (with equal numbers of negative and positive Tweets) and drop the third class (neutral) for consistency with this earlier work evaluating with accuracy, resulting in 4,750 Twitter messages for evaluation.
+We balance the test set, using equal numbers of negative and positive Tweets, and drop the third class (neutral) for consistency with the earlier work, resulting in 4,750 Twitter messages for evaluation.

-We do not train or tune the models on Twitter messages, using the same models from above trained on the counterfactually-augmented subsets.

-Part of the motivation of \citet{Kaushik-etal-2019-CounterfactualDataAnnotations} for annotating parallel source-target pairs is that training with such data can improve generalization to new domains.
-This particular argument is absent in the previous work of \citet{Schmaltz-etal-2017-Diff-Transduction}, which views the related idea of source-target transduction diffs primarily as a means of controlling prediction precision and recall.
-Our experiments with the Twitter data evaluate the behavior of training with original, parallel, and/or disjoint pairs in this scenario of significant domain shift.